Skip to main content

 Psychology behind online shopping summed up #

-Understanding the psychology behind online shopping can be helpful to e-commerce businesses.
+Understanding the psychology behind online shopping is an indispensable asset for e-commerce businesses.

 The convenience of online shopping, social proof, FOMO, personalization, and building customer trust are some of the essential psychological factors influencing online shopping behavior.